NickGrunert/master-thesis/modules/01_using_sam.typ

     For a number of houses, the impact of negative points was negligible.
     In other cases, the negative points had a highly detrimental effect on the results.
     However, these results are broadly in line with expectations.
-    The underlying principle of negative point is to provide indications to the SAM of regions within the image that fall outside the current surface.
+    The underlying principle of negative point is to provide indications to the #abr("SAM") of regions within the image that fall outside the current surface.
     In the event of the mask being segmented incorrectly, negative points selected in this manner may well be found in the real segment currently under investigation.
     Consequently, the evaluation of the effectiveness of the proposed measures will be postponed.

     #heading(depth: 5, numbering: none, bookmarked: false)[Analysing the individual masks per segment]
     As illustrated by @fig:sam:mask_masks, the results for each input image are demonstrated using the Center Point Strategy, with two positive input points per surface.
     The upper section of the figure illustrates the overall segmentation result.
-    In the section below, the performance of each individual mask by SAM is displayed, along with the score assigned by the model to that segmentation.
+    In the section below, the performance of each individual mask by #abr("SAM") is displayed, along with the score assigned by the model to that segmentation.
     For the purpose of illustration, solely the rows with the four largest input segments are displayed.

     It has been demonstrated that certain segments are capable of being effectively segmented by the use of specific input images.
-    Conversely, SAM has been observed to be incapable of identifying the same segment when other input images are employed.
+    Conversely, #abr("SAM") has been observed to be incapable of identifying the same segment when other input images are employed.
-    This is exemplified by the second row of masks, where SAM is incapable of identifying the segment on the derivative imag.
+    This is exemplified by the second row of masks, where #abr("SAM") is incapable of identifying the segment on the derivative imag.
-    In the final row of masks, the results run on the images employing RGB data incorporate an erroneous segment to the right.
+    In the final row of masks, the results run on the images employing #abr("RGB")  data incorporate an erroneous segment to the right.
     However, the derivative image is able to clearly differentiate between the two with a high degree of certainty, as evidenced by the particularly high score of 0.937.
     This finding indicates the possibility of combining the masks in a manner that may yield a more effective segmentation.
     The evaluation of this suggestion is to be postponed until a later point in the research process.